Moebits/pixiv.ts/readme.md

 </div>

 ### About
-This is a wrapper for the Pixiv API that includes typings that includes various utility functions to make getting content from pixiv a lot easier.
+This is a wrapper for the Pixiv API that includes typings and various utility functions to make getting content from pixiv a lot easier.

 ### Insall